Curupira: In popular culture

-A being called the Demon Curupira was featured in several episodes of the 1999 – 2002 television series BeastMaster.
+A being called the Demon Curupira was featured in several episodes of the 1999–2002 television series Beastmaster.
 Played by Australian actress Emilie de Ravin, this Curupira, while still possessing the backwards feet, had the appearance of a young and deceptively sweet-faced blonde girl clad in green.
 She was a spirit of the forest and very capricious; she protected the animals, particularly tigers, and with a kiss she could drain humans of their lives, reducing their bodies to mere husks.
 She was an uneasy ally of the title character, Dar.

+In the 2020 animated film The Red Scroll, the character Idril is inspired by Curupira, although she does not have backwards feet, she clearly demonstrates the ability to leave inverted footprints on the ground in one of the scenes.

-The Netflix Series of 2021 Invisible City features numerous characters of Brazilian Lore, including Curupira.
+The 2021 Netflix series Invisible City features numerous characters of Brazilian lore, including Curupira.
 Curupira, played by Fabio Lago, is portrayed as a homeless person who is actually an entity that guards and protects Brazilian forests, perceived by his backward feet, flaming head, and illusion-like high whistles that combine nature and human voices.